-Government of Canada's new Canada Green Buildings Strategy to help Canadians save money on their energy bills
+Government of Canada's New Canada Green Buildings Strategy to Help Canadians Save Money on Their Energy Bills

 - ENERGY STAR Canada

-Contacts: Marie-Justine Torres, Press Secretary, Office of the Minister of Tourism and Minister responsible for the Economic Development Agency of Canada for the Regions of Quebec, 613-327-5918, [email protected]; Media Relations, Innovation, Science and Economic Development Canada, [email protected]; Joanna Sivasankaran, Director of Communications, Office of the Minister of Energy and Natural Resources Canada, 343-292-6837, [email protected]
+Contacts: Natural Resources Canada, Media Relations, 343-292-6100, [email protected]; Joanna Sivasankaran, Director of Communications, Office of the Minister of Energy and Natural Resources Canada, [email protected]

 Share this article